bucketco/bucket-javascript-sdk/FEEDBACK.md

 #### Modal

-A modal overlay with a backdrop that blocks interaction with the remaining page.
-Can be dismissed with `<ESC>` or a close button.
-It is always centered on the page, making it the primary thing the user needs to focus on.
+A modal overlay with a backdrop that blocks interaction with the underlying page.
+It can be dismissed with the keyboard shortcut `<ESC>` or the dedicated close button in the top right corner.
+It is always centered on the page, capturing focus, and making it the primary interface the user needs to interact with.

 Using a modal is the strongest possible push for feedback.
 You are interrupting the user's normal flow, which can cause annoyance.
 A good use-case for the modal is when the user finishes a linear flow that they don't perform often, for example setting up a new account.